-Class 7.
+Class 8.
 Pre-Petition Lease Arrears

-At the time of the petition, Debtor was a party to an unexpired commercial lease with 1518 K Street, LLC.
-Debtor has sought to assume the lease.
-On November 3, 2017, this Court entered an Order deferring a ruling on Debtor's request until confirmation.
-Upon confirmation, Debtor will assume the lease.
-In this connection, debtor will continue to make all post-petition lease payments as they come due.
-Debtor is unaware of any pre-petition lease arrears.
-Nevertheless to the extent there is a pre-petition claim for unpaid rent, Debtor will pay said amount in full upon the Effective Date.
+At the time of the petition, Debtor was a party to an unexpired commercial lease with Ester B. Davis.
+Upon motion and Court Order thereon, debtor was authorized to assume this lease.
+In this connection, debtor has and will continue to make all postpetition lease payments to Landlord as they come due.
+Although Debtor is unaware of any such claim, to the extent there is a pre-petition claim for unpaid rent, Debtor will pay said amount in full upon the Effective Date.
 By virtue of the assumption of the lease.
 This class is unimpaired.